seeARMS/blog/content/posts/huginn-slack-gcp-automation.md

 date = 2020-02-25T00:00:00Z
 description = "Huginn supercharges your productivity.
-Learn how to deploy it on GCP for free, and organize all notifications in a centralized Slack workspace." tags = ["tech", "automation"] title = "Personal automation with Huginn: Docker, GCP & Slack" [menu.main]
+Learn how to deploy it on GCP for free, and organize all notifications in a centralized Slack workspace." tags = ["tech", "automation"] title = "Personal automation with Huginn using Docker, GCP & Slack" [menu.main]

 +++